LukeAFullard/SIVO_dev/examples/mysite/title_page/subpage/water/science/fmu/manawatū/md/details_placeholder.md

 ***

 ### Explore the Data
-Understanding these local pressures is vital for protecting our waterways.
+Understanding these local pressures is the first step toward protecting our waterways.
-*   **Explore how state and trend are calculated in the sections below.**
+*   **How do we measure health?** Scroll down to learn exactly how scientists calculate the current state and long-term trends of our local rivers and streams.
-*   **When ready, click the icons above to explore monitoring results in the FMU.**
+*   **View the latest results:** When you are ready to dive into the data, simply click the icons above to explore the current monitoring results for the Manawatū FMU.